 Music is a strength of St Clare's school.
 Indeed our last Ofsted report stated:

 "Pupils enjoy participating in various performing art activities.
 This was evident when the school choir [Gospel Choir] proudly performed a medley of hymns and gospel songs"

 (Ofsted Jan 2016)

 Our after school club for music is our fabulous Gospel Choir, which we do in partnership with St Hugh's Primary School.
-They children rehearse each Wednesday (this year we are at St Hugh's School; next year we will rehearse at St Clare's), under the direction of Mel Birkett.
+The children rehearse each Wednesday under the direction of Mel Birkett.
 We have performed in many places in the last three years and brought a lot of joy and smiles to hundreds of people.
-You can read more about our Gospel Choir on our website.

 At St Clare's we use Resonate Liverpool's music teaching programme - Charanga.

 Each year group takes part in a sequence of lessons designed by the Music team at Resonate, to listen, appraise, perform and sing a wide variety of music.
 The lessons are delivered by staff and the children certainly enjoy them.

 Our talented Gospel Choir performed at the Liverpool Anglican Cathedral, as part of the Action for Children concert.
 They certainly enjoyed it and their singing was truly uplifting